 Because of the dust.

-Our township insists that we live on a gravel road but gravel consists mostly of pebbles.
-Our road does not.
-It consists mostly of dust.
+Our township insists that our roads are made of gravel but gravel consists mostly of pebbles.
+Our roads do not.
+They are comprised mostly of dust.
 It is what the sand pit people call the fines.
 That’s the powdery stuff that remains after they sell the pebbles to someone else.

 And the dust gets on everything.